dotnet/docs/docs/visual-basic/programming-guide/language-features/variables/object-variable-values.md

 A variable of the [Object Data Type](../../../../visual-basic/language-reference/data-types/object-data-type.md) can refer to data of any type.
 The value you store in an `Object` variable is kept elsewhere in memory, while the variable itself holds a pointer to the data.

 ## Object Classifier Functions
- [!INCLUDE[vbprvb](~/includes/vbprvb-md.md)] supplies functions that return information about what an `Object` variable refers to, as shown in the following table.
+ Visual Basic supplies functions that return information about what an `Object` variable refers to, as shown in the following table.

 |Function|Returns True if the Object variable refers to|
 |--------------|---------------------------------------------------|